franklinblanco/chat-backend-rust/Readme.md

 # Chat backend
 by Franklin Blanco

-This is a generic backend for all future applications that require a chat.
-Built with rust, and more importantly surrealDB.
+This is a backend for all future applications that require a chat.
+Built with rust

-#### Goals:
-- [ ] Sending and recieving messages through websocket connection
-- [ ] Message sending with an authentication token

 ### Ideal scenario
 - Player requests to open a DM with another player or a League gets created